rodrigotamura/node-js/README.md

 Another useful method from `fs` is `appendFile('file.txt', 'extra content')` which will append `extra content` into the end of `file.txt`.

-Till here we are dealing with ASSYNCHRONOUS methods, however `fs` has SYNCHRONOUS methods adding **Sync** in the end of the name of the method:
+Till here we are dealing with asyNCHRONOUS methods, however `fs` has SYNCHRONOUS methods adding **Sync** in the end of the name of the method:

 ```javascript
 //          👇